p3r7/blog/_posts/2021-05-25-norns-pico8-tweetcarts.md

 I got stuck on trying to replicate its `atan2` function, and eventually stole the implementation from [@benjamin_soule](https://www.lexaloffle.com/bbs/?uid=9308)'s [PAT Shooter](https://www.lexaloffle.com/bbs/?pid=10183) that predated its introduction in the API.

 I was also missing the _table_ manipulation functions (`foreach`, `all`, `add` and `del`).
 That's when I discovered [picolove](https://github.com/picolove/picolove), another adaptation layer project allowing to run PICO-8 games under the [LÖVE](https://love2d.org/) game framework.
-So I mostly copy-pasted those with minor tweaks to accomodate _norns_ handling of memory.
+So I mostly copy-pasted those with minor tweaks to accomodate _norns_' handling of memory.

 Another limitation was _norns_' API inability to do the `pget` functionality (get value of drawn pixel).